 The main obligations and processing requirements that a data controller is obliged to comply with are specified in the GDPR.
 Pursuant to them, a data controller has to:

-- have at least one legal ground for the processing of personal data indicated in the GDPR;
+- have legal grounds for the processing of personal data indicated in the GDPR;

-- use appropriate security measures, meet the technical and organisational requirements;
+- apply appropriate security measures and meet the technical and organisational requirements;

 - fulfil the information obligations;

 - respect and exercise the rights of data subjects;

 - ensure that the data are accurate and adequate to the purposes for which they are processed.

 Under the GDPR, data subject has the following rights:

 - request to have his/her personal data rectified, erased or restricted;